Global Slavery Index: Criticism

 Researchers Andrew Guth, Robyn Anderson, Kasey Kinnard and Hang Tran claimed that the 2014 Global Slavery Index's methods reveal weaknesses and raised questions about its replicability and validity.
-They stated that the use of its data can lead to inaccurate policy formulation and that the methods used in the Index are inadequate.
+They stated that the use of its data can lead to inaccurate policy formulation and that the methods used in the index are inadequate.

 The 2014 Global Slavery Index assigned countries for which no data were available the same rate as surveyed countries that were judged to be similar.
 For example, prevalence rates for Britain were applied to Ireland and Iceland, and those for America to western European nations, including Germany.
 This extrapolation attracted criticism.

 Scholar Anne Gallagher said the 2014 Global Slavery Index was based on flawed data.
-Gallagher writes "the basic unit of measurement of “modern slavery” is flawed: the definition is self-created and, bizarrely, changes from one year to the next."
+Gallagher writes that "the basic unit of measurement of 'modern slavery' is flawed: the definition is self-created and, bizarrely, changes from one year to the next".

-Alexis A. Aronowitz called the Index to be "terribly flawed" and pointed out that: "The index is based on mix of sources: population surveys in a few countries; fuzzy estimates by governmental agencies or NGOs; stories in the media; and local experts.
-For nations lacking any such source, the index creators engage in an "extrapolation" exercise -- they simply apply an estimate from one nation to "similar" nations lacking such estimates."
+Alexis A. Aronowitz called the Index to be "terribly flawed" and pointed out that: The index is based on mix of sources: population surveys in a few countries; fuzzy estimates by governmental agencies or NGOs; stories in the media; and local experts.
+For nations lacking any such source, the index creators engage in an "extrapolation" exercise -- they simply apply an estimate from one nation to "similar" nations lacking such estimates.